Mnemozzyne

 The early rounds of the FA Cup are great fun to watch.
 This year I followed from the 3rd Qualifying Round.
 My team is Liverpool and they don’t even enter the competition until January (on current form, they may exit the competition before February).
 So instead, I like to follow a reasonably local team, but to provide some sort of journey through the Cup, without early termination, I pursue an unfaithful support-whoever-wins system.In praise of Sellotape dispensers

 I can’t use “sticky tape”, as Blue Peter used to call it, without the tune of “Monmore, Hare’s Running” playing in my mind.
 Recently though, I’ve been singing the praises of a related stationery item: the Sellotape dispenser.
 Originally purchased during the home-schooling days of Covid lockdown, ours is a satisfyingly heavy, weirdly shiny example.
-We noticed that Iris would choose Sellotape as the solution to nearly any problem, and has always spent happy times making little pockets, books, junk models and rule-defying origami structures, all featuring the rage-inducing, finger-fuddling adhesive article.Timeslaps
+We noticed that Iris would choose Sellotape as the solution to nearly any problem, and has always spent happy times making little pockets, books, junk models and rule-defying origami structures, all featuring the rage-inducing, finger-fuddling adhesive article.Favourite posts

 - On wiggly lines and being normal